ltsmigdal/my-website/README.md

 Updates made on GH before rebase

-## Purpose
+## Purpose is problems
-This file is just a readme file.
+This file was edited on local machine should make conflicts